spierala/blog-posts/introducing-signal-store.md

 ![redux-file-structure.png](assets%2Fredux-file-structure.png)

-More benefits of Redux:
+#### More benefits of Redux
-- Single source of truth for your state (state resides in **one** global state object)
+- Single source of truth for your state (one global state object)
 - Uni-directional data flow
 - Indirection of State and Actions
   - State: state is updated via actions, state changes are propagated via new Signal values
-  - Actions: A single action can update state in one or many reducers, and trigger async tasks in effects
+  - Actions: A single action can update state in one or many reducers.
+The same action can trigger async tasks in effects.
 - Tooling: Redux DevTools

-### Implementation
+### Redux Store Implementation

-The Signal Store makes use of both Signals and Observables.
+The MiniRx Signal Store makes use of both Signals and Observables.
 Let's see how the Redux Store is implemented...

 #### 🚦 Signals